Tips on Obtaining a Perfect GMAT Score

 How to Obtain the Perfect GMAT Score

 There is no arguing that GMAT opens a gateway to the topmost business programs in the world.
-Aspirants everywhere try to achieve that perfect GMAT score in order to secure admissions to these programs.
-But the question is what exactly is the perfect GMAT score for you?
+Aspirants everywhere try to achieve a perfect score in order to secure admissions to these programs.
+But the question is what exactly a perfect or good score is for you?
 If you have done some research you will know that there is no well defined cutoff from the university side, there are only median scores.
 To give you a certain idea here is a list of some median score that are taken as standard-

 - Harvard MBA program-720

 What does a perfect score for GMAT mean?

 Here the important thing you should know is the difference between a median score and a mandatory score.
 You cannot hope to get admission into a top MBA program without getting a mandatory score, where as a median score is only a guideline and there is nothing to suggest that your application won’t be accepted if you score below the median score.
 Most of the MBA programs around the world consider applications even when you score up to 40-50 points below the median score (but you would only have a slim chance in such a case).